yonekurayuuki/gitbook-plugin-table-cell-merge/README.md

   `$ npm install gitbook-plugin-cellmerge`

 ## As a reference

-This plugin is developed with referring to `Markdown Enhanced Preview` which is a plugin for Atom or Visual Studio Code.
+* This plugin is developed with referring to `Markdown Enhanced Preview` which is a plugin for Atom or Visual Studio Code.
+* This plugin uses `Cheerio` package to parse HTML as dependencies.